mamiri263/stickTP/README.md

 # stickTP

-minecraft client which you can use a stick and teleport in.
+minecraft plugin which you can use a stick and teleport in.